If you’ve been on this website for a long time, you’ll know that I love hair.

 Okay, now we’ll draw something simple: Space buns with bangs!

 Let’s start with a rough outline first of the bangs and the space buns.

 I’m going to ink the bangs first.
 I have a detailed post on drawing bangs here.

 And then I will add some lines to the ends of the bangs just to add more texture.

 Now, I’ll draw the space buns behind the bangs.

 Remember when drawing the hair to the bangs to make the bottom part of the hair (right behind the ears) sag a little.
-This will show the viewer that the space buns is slightly heavy.
+This will show the viewer that the space buns are slightly heavy.

 Once you’re happy with one side, proceed to do the other.

 Now, I’m going to add some more strands to the hair overall.